oisdk/foldpost/README.md

   alg (Cons x xs) (Cons y ys) = (x, y) : ys xs
 ```

 However, the `RecF` is a little ugly.
-In fact, it's possible to write the above without any recursive types, using the Rank2Types extension.
+In fact, it's possible to write the above without any recursive types, using the RankNTypes extension.
 (It's possible that you could do the same with `foldr2` as well, but I haven't figured it out yet)

 You can actually use a `newtype` that's provided by the recursion-schemes library as-is.
 It's `Mu`.
 This is required for an encoding of the Y-combinator.
 It's usually presented in this form: